Johndsalas/johndsalas/README.md

 # Volunteer Projects

 ### [Evictions and Homelessness](https://github.com/Johndsalas/haven_for_hope_evictions_project/tree/main)     8/2025
-In association with Haven for Hope I demonstrated a clear link between eviction cases and 311 service requests related to homelessness suggesting that there is a relationship between Evictions and homelessness.
+In association with Haven for Hope I demonstrate a link between eviction cases and 311 service requests related to homelessness suggesting a relationship between evictions and homelessness.
 As part of this project I cleaned and compared two data sets and developed a Tableau story to present the results.

 # Independant Data Projects